If you’ve noticed soft pink or flesh-colored bumps around your genital area, you may be going through a genital warts outbreak.

 With cryotherapy, your doctor will remove the warts by freezing them with liquid nitrogen.
 A blister will form around each wart, which will shed once it heals.

 Cryotherapy is effective in clearing outbreaks temporarily, but multiple treatments may be necessary to achieve long-term results.

 You can go right back to your normal activities after the procedure, but expect a lot of watery discharge for up to three weeks as the area heals.

 - mild burning

-It’s considered to be a painful procedure, so you may be given a regional anesthetic or go under general anesthesia.
+It’s considered to be a painful procedure, so you may be given a local anesthetic or go under general anesthesia.

-Research has found the surgery to highly effective.
-According to one study, 94 percent of people who had six weekly sessions of electrodessication were clear of genital warts.
+Research has found the surgery to be highly effective.
+One study found that 94 percent of people who had six weekly sessions of electrodessication were clear of genital warts.
 Healing time takes four to six weeks.

 Side effects include:

 Laser surgery is also a specialist procedure.
 Your surgeon uses a laser light to burn away wart tissue.
 You may require local or general anesthesia depending on the size and number of warts.

 Laser surgery can be used to destroy large genital warts or hard-to-access warts that can’t be treated by other procedures.
 Recovery should take a few weeks.